alexaandru/graph/README.md

-graph
+Graph
 =====

-Go directed, weighted (and sub-optimal, but working) graph implementation
+Go directed, weighted (and sub-optimal, but working) graph implementation.